Catarina-SE/ProjectSurvivalVR/README.md

 # 🧊 ProjectSurvivalVR

-**ProjectSurvivalVR** is a virtual reality survival game built in Unreal Engine.
+**ProjectSurvivalVR** is a virtual reality survival game built in Unreal Engine 5.
 Players are dropped into a harsh cold environment where they must survive and progress through immersive climbing — all in VR.

 ---